cdoremus/deno-blog/posts/A_Comprehensive_Guide_to_Deno_KV.2023-06-30.md

 Still, KV has generated a lot of interest within the Deno community and there are a number of [app examples](#apps-that-use-deno-kv) and [tools under development](#kv-tools-under-development).

+Application content data is not the only thing you could store in KV.
+Other examples are configuration data, logical flags and system-wide properties.
+Its use is only a matter of a developer's imagination.

 If this article piques your interest in Deno KV,  make sure you check out the [Deno Manual and API docs as outlined below](#deno-manual-and-api-docs).
 The best place to stay on top of recent news on Deno KV development and application is the **kv** channel on the [Deno Discord instance](https://discord.gg/deno).

 Finally, check out [the code affiliated with this post](https://github.com/cdoremus/deno-blog-code/tree/main/deno-kv) for simple command-line examples of the things detailed in this article.